Centre should take note of Arnab's purported chats: Deshmukh | Law-Order

 ''We wish to request you to kindly order an inquiry andregister a case if necessary under the Official Secrets Act-1923 against Goswami for leaking sensitive and classifiedinformation about a national security Armed Forces operationto an unauthorised person days before it happened,'' thememorandum said.

+Sawant alleged in a statement issued later thatGoswami knew about the air strike three days in advance of it.

+''How come Goswami knew such a confidential andsensitive information?
+This is a kind of treason and Goswamishould be arrested immediately,'' Sawant said.

-The Congress leaders also accused the Republic TV ofillegally using the satellite frequencies of Doordarshanwithout allegedly paying up-linking fees and reaching millionsof additional subscribers for free in an illegal manner.
+The Congress delegation also accused the Republic TVof illegally using the satellite frequencies of Doordarshanwithout allegedly paying up-linking fees and reaching millionsof additional subscribers for free in an illegal manner.

 ''This matter of gross manipulation and causing lossesof crores to the Indian taxpayers by using DD frequenciesillegally needs to be investigated together with the TRP scamas it clearly points to a pattern of manipulating the law inthe interest of greater eyeballs by Republic TV,'' thedelegation alleged in the memorandum.